+The construction methods will be reviewed and iterated to ensure best practicable means is achieved prior to the draft submission of the PCNV.
 The mechanism to collect information and method statements from the construction team is presented in Appendix L. This information request pro-forma will be used to collect information on the proposed construction methods and to ensure that best practicable means are thought about at a very early stage in the process.
 The construction methods will be reviewed and iterated to ensure best practicable means is achieved prior to the draft submission of the PCNV.